-For each business school you apply to, make sure your CV speaks to your career plan and that both are aligned to the overall story you are telling about yourself.
+For each business school you apply to, make sure your CV speaks to your career plan and that both are aligned with the overall story you are telling about yourself.

 A coherent plan lets MBA admissions teams see you mean business before they meet you.
-So, avoid the mistake of jumping in blind with the following 14 tips and make sure you’re CV is ready for your MBA application:
+So, take note of the following 14 tips to make sure your CV is ready for the application process:

 1. Use the right template